 Well, shake and freakin’ bake, yes I am – on some things.
 I’m guessing a large percentage of people who end up with excess wealth is because they were shrewd and responsible for it in the first place.

 Last stop of the tour!
 Systematic downsides!
 Ding!

-Disclaimer: having money is still really, really awesome.
-I take these problems over being super broke any day, any time.
-Have you ever given a friend money?
+Have you ever given friends money?
 What is your policy on friend, money and going into business?
 Have you ever experienced impostor syndrome?

 My Favorite Money Saving Tools:

 - Personal Capital: Sign up and use their net worth calculator for FREE.
 They are a free financial service platform that helps you analyze your portfolio, retirement, and financial health all on one simple & secure account.

 - Ibotta: I thought this app was overrated before trying it myself.
 The “any item” promos instantly save you money after scanning your grocery receipt.
 Ibotta also hosts promos and contests for your team to save more by working together.
 You can get $10 free if you sign up.

 - ThredUp: The only online recycle clothing store I currently shop and sell with.
 Great mission statement, company model, customer service, prices, and selection.
 Sign up with our invite link and you can get $10 free in ThredUP credit.